Esa página está disponible también en español.

 There are many different bus terminals in San Jose.
 Direct buses for Puerto Viejo leave from the Terminal de Autobus Atlantico Norte located on Calle 12 between Avenidas 7 and 9 in Barrio Mexico in San Jose.
 This is a little confusing since Puerto Viejo is in the Atlantic coast South but the name wasn't changed when the bus company serving Puerto Viejo moved there.
 If taking a taxi there to be completely clear you can ask for "parada del bus de Mepe, para Puerto Viejo Talamanca, antigua parada de bus de San Carlos" (see map).

-Last time we checked, ticket prices were 5,270 colones (about $9.50 US) for this approximately 4.5 hour trip and the bus makes one 20 minute stop in Limon for bathrooms and something to eat.
-The trip to Cahuita from San Jose is about 4,535 colones (about $8.00 US) and takes 4 hours.
+Last time we checked, ticket prices were 5,960 colones (about $10.00 US) for this approximately 4.5 hour trip and the bus makes one 15 minute stop at the MEPE terminal in Limon for bathrooms and something to eat.
+The trip to Cahuita from San Jose is a little less (about $9.00 US) and takes 4 hours.
 Only the noon bus continues on to Cocles, Chiquita, Punta Uva and Manzanillo (the others turn around and continue to BriBri and Sixaola).
 So if you're staying south of town either get the noon bus or take a taxi or local bus to your hotel.
 The schedule is below.

 Transportes Mepe direct service between San José and Puerto Viejo: